Hanslope: Notable people

-In 1316, Crown official and judge Adam de Harvington was given the living of Hanslope.
+In 1316, the Crown official and judge Adam de Harvington was given the living of Hanslope.
 He became England's Chancellor of the Exchequer in 1327.

 In 1697 the distinguished clockmaker Joseph Knibb (1640–1711) retired from London to Hanslope, acquiring Green End Farm with a total of about 230 acre of land.
 Despite his retirement, he continued at Hanslope to make clocks, some of which survive.
 His will, proved in 1712 left his Hanslope property to his younger brother John Knibb (1650–1722), who was a notable clockmaker in Oxford.
 However, John kept his business in Oxford and only one clock marked "John Knibb Hanslapp" is known.
 Green End Farmhouse predated the Knibbs' ownership of the farm and was a scheduled monument under the Town and Country Planning Act 1947.
 Despite this protection its last owner demolished the historic house in 1954.

 In 1714, Gervase Pierrepont, 1st Baron Pierrepont was made Baron Pierrepont of Hanslope in the County of Buckingham, in the Peerage of Great Britain, with this creation giving him an automatic seat in the House of Lords.
 On his death on 22 May 1715, the barony became extinct, but the title Baron Pierrepont has been used twice since in other parts of the country.

 Walter Drawbridge Crick was born in Hanslope on 15 December 1857.
 He was an English businessman (shoemaker), amateur geologist and palaeontologist who published with Charles Darwin.
 He was the grandfather of Francis Crick, the molecular geneticist.